leonardoestrela1999/react-condition-editor/README.md

-# How I developed this application
-This project was done in the context of [this exercise](https://github.com/salsify/condition-editor-coding-exercise).\
-I chose React simply because it is the web framework I am most familiar with, and because Salsify also uses a JavaScript web framework (Ember.js).

-## Assumptions
-Following the recommendations on the exercise's Github page:
-- No other Operators or data types will be introduced; they are considered static
-- Properties and Products can change, and the solution does not assume otherwise

-The datasource file given suffered a small change just to allow for a cleaner and more correct integration in a React project:

-                export const datastore = {
-                    ...
-                }

 ## Structure
 The project's folder structure is as follows:
 - components: Components such as Table and Filters - functions that return "building blocks" necessary to build a page, and that can be reusable if necessary.